yjbanov/luci.dart/README.md

 `luci.dart` is a small meta-build tool.
 It allows you to take a single-machine build to a pool of machines for faster builds.
-It achieves this by adding artifact caching, parallelism, and heterogeneity.
+It achieves this by adding artifact caching, parallelism, and cross-compilation.
 You describe your build as a graph of targets that depend on each other.
 The tool uses the graph to produce instructions to execute the build on the CI system.